If you want to join us, the email address, El Rushbo at EIBNet.us.

 The odds are they can't finish this investigation one way or the other before the election.

-So it's gonna be ongoing.
+So it's going to be ongoing.

 So let's say she wins.

-And we've got a president-elect under serious criminal investigation, and many of her support staff.
+And we've got a president-elect under serious criminal investigation and many of her support staff.

 Not cool, not good.